 Less-expensive versions of biologic drugs are poised to hit the U.S. market.

 A new generation of arthritis drugs is arriving in the United States, and they could make expensive biologic drugs accessible to more people.
-Three biosimilars – copycat versions of familiar biologic medications – were approved in 2016 by the U.S. Food and Drug Administration (FDA) to treat autoimmune forms of arthritis, including as rheumatoid arthritis (RA), psoriatic arthritis, ankylosing spondylitis and juvenile arthritis.
+Beginning in 2016, the U.S. Food and Drug Administration (FDA) began approving biosimilars – copycat versions of familiar biologic medications – to treat autoimmune forms of arthritis, including as rheumatoid arthritis (RA), psoriatic arthritis, ankylosing spondylitis and juvenile arthritis.

 - Inflectra (infliximab-dyyb), a biosimilar of Remicade (infliximab)